From Features to Actions: Explainability in Traditional and Agentic AI Systems: Experimental Setup

 \subsection{Models}

 In the static setting, we use two lightweight classifiers: TF--IDF with Logistic Regression and a Text CNN baseline.
 In the agentic setting, we study tool-using LLM agents on \textsc{TAU-bench Airline} and \textsc{AssistantBench}, using o4-mini-2025-04-16~\cite{OpenAI2025o4mini} and GPT-4.1~\cite{openai2024gpt41} as the underlying models, respectively.
-All agent traces are labeled post-hoc with \textsc{Docent}~\cite{meng2025docent}, using a fixed GPT-5~\cite{openai2025gpt5systemcard} judge with medium reasoning effect for consistent rubric evaluation.
+All agent traces are labeled post-hoc with \textsc{Docent}~\cite{meng2025docent}, using a fixed GPT-5~\cite{openai2025gpt5systemcard} judge with medium reasoning effort for consistent rubric evaluation.

-\textbf{Trace Collection} Agent execution traces are collected using the Holistic Agent Leaderboard evaluation harness (HAL-Harness)~\cite{hal2025}, which standardizes agent execution and logging across benchmarks.
-HAL-Harness records detailed trajectories for each run, including sequences of actions, tool calls, and intermediate observations.
+\textbf{Trace Collection} Agent execution traces are collected using the HAL-Harness~\cite{hal2025}, which standardizes agent execution and logging across benchmarks, recording detailed trajectories for each run including sequences of actions, tool calls, and intermediate observations.
 These traces serve as the primary artifact for trajectory-level explainability analysis.